History of the Chicago Bears: 1930–1939: NFL championships and George Halas' return

-The Chicago Bears of the 1930s are remembered for being led by a ferocious tandem of Bronko Nagurski and Red Grange, playing in the newly inaugurated NFL Championship Game four times and claiming the league title twice.
+The Chicago Bears of the 1930s are remembered for being led by Bronko Nagurski and Red Grange, playing in the newly inaugurated NFL Championship Game four times and claiming the league title twice.

 After completing the 1930 season with a record of 9–4–1, the Bears and the Chicago Cardinals played the first indoor football game on December 15 at Chicago Stadium in a charity game for those affected by the Great Depression, a game the Bears won 9–7.
 Due to the size limitations of the arena, the length of the football field was only 80 yards.
 In the 1932 season, the Bears and the Portsmouth Spartans tied for first place in the league, and played an "unofficial" championship playoff game at Chicago Stadium on December 18.
 The Bears won 9–0 and captured the championship before 11,198 fans.
 The popularity of the game prompted the NFL to institute various rule changes for the 1933 season, splitting the league into two geographical divisions and establishing an officially scheduled Championship Game to determine the NFL champion.

 In 1933, George Halas made his return to coaching the Bears, leading them to the first-ever Western Division title and the first-ever NFL Championship Game.
 The Bears again captured the Championship 23–21 in a nail-biter against the New York Giants as Red Grange made a game-winning tackle.
 In 1934, the Bears dominated the league and finished 13–0, but were denied perfection as they lost 30–13 to the Giants in the Championship Game, which became known as the "Sneakers Game".

 The Bears would play in the NFL Championship Game two more times that decade, losing both of them.
 In 1935 and 1936, the Bears remained somewhat competitive, but failed to qualify for the Championship.
 In 1937, they made a return to the Championship Game, but fell short as Sammy Baugh and the Washington Redskins won 28–21.
 In 1938, the Bears fell off the NFL map, with a record of 6–5.
 The Bears finished off the decade on a down note, losing twice to the Green Bay Packers in 1939.

 During the late 1930s, George Halas and University of Chicago football coach Clark Shaughnessy collaborated on a revolutionary approach to the offense and the quarterback position.
 The result was the T-formation offense and the first evolution of the modern quarterback.
 A complex scheme that required an athletic player with quick decision skills led Halas to recruit Columbia University quarterback Sid Luckman, who turned the position into an engine for a high powered, time-consuming scoring machine.